-We believe in travelling sustainably, so we recommend you use local transport or take a group tour instead of a rental car.
+We believe in travelling sustainably, so we recommend you use local transport or take a small group tour instead of a rental car.

-Public transport between major cities such as Belfast and Dublin is easy to work out at https://www.transportforireland.ie/.
+Public transport between major cities such as Belfast and Dublin is easy to work out thanks to the handy guide Transport for Ireland provides.
 But although public transport is cheap, it'll make it harder to reach the more tucked-away treasures that our driver-guides and mini-coaches can take you to.
+Discover our Irish locations you can join on a small group tour with Rabbie’s.

 Ireland uses the Euro, which is the currency for most of Europe.
 If you look at their coins closely, you’ll see an Irish harp.
 But don’t worry, because even though it looks different, you can still use it in other parts of Europe.

 When you travel to Ireland, a pint of delicious Guinness is often over €5, you can spend around €15 on a meal, and a double room can be more than €65.
 So, expect to pay at least €70 every day.
 You can save money by eating picnics in parks and staying in dormitory accommodation.

-Tipping is not mandatory, but you should tip if you feel you’ve had good service.
+Tipping is not mandatory when travelling in Ireland, but you should tip if you feel you’ve had good service.
 And if you do tip, make it around 10% of what you spent.
 But feel free to go higher if the service deserves it, we’re sure the staff won’t mind.

 Ireland is easily one of the safest countries for travellers in Europe.
 Yet that doesn’t mean you can switch your brain off.
 Be street smart, and don’t leave your items unattended or wander down dark alleyways in remote areas of cities.

-You won’t need any jabs to travel to Ireland, and medical care and pharmacies are easy to find within most towns and cities.
+You won’t need any vaccinations to travel to Ireland, and medical care and pharmacies are easy to find within most towns and cities.

 We always think you should take out travel insurance before any trip.
 And if you’re a European Citizen, you may have a European Health Card which grants you the same rights to healthcare as Ireland’s residents.